 - While your doughnuts start to cool, you can make the glaze by combining all ingredients into a large bowl.

 - Mix the glaze with a whisk until everything is combined and there are no lumps left.

 Glaze the donuts & garnish

 - Line up your fried doughnuts, maple glaze and your glass baking dish lined with parchment paper.

 - Dip one side of each cooked doughnut into the maple glaze and then place back into your glass baking dish lined with fresh parchment paper.

 - Once the maple glaze has hardened up (usually happens within 10 minutes or so), you can dip your doughnuts a second time.
 This will make sure that the glaze is on there nice and thick.

 - Place them back into the glass baking dish and sprinkle with maple flakes if desired.
 Let sit for another 10 minutes or so until the glaze has hardened.

 - Enjoy right away!
-Keep in the fridge for 2 to 3 days.
+Store in the fridge for 2 to 3 days in an airtight container.
 If you are serving them from the fridge, put on a plate and microwave for 10 to 15 seconds to soften them up again.

 Disclaimer: This recipe post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission (at no extra cost to you).
 This helps support me so that I can continue to put out high quality, free recipes for you guys!
 Thank you 😁🙌